data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 When you view a page in your web browser, this usually involves downloading content encoded in HTML.
 The browser then renders this content visually.

+XML and HTML are closely related _markup languages_.
+In fact HTML is like a dialect of XML specialised for structuring web pages.
-XML and HTML are _markup languages_.
-This means that they use a set of tags or rules to organise and provide information about the data they contain.
+This means that they use a set of tags or rules to organise and provide information about their content.
 This structure helps to automate processing, editing, formatting, displaying, printing, etc. that information.

-XML documents store data in plain text format.
-This provides a software- and hardware-independent way of storing, transporting, and sharing data.
-XML format is an open format, meant to be software agnostic.
-You can open an XML document in any text editor and the data it contains will be shown as it is meant to be represented.
-This allows for exchange between incompatible systems and easier conversion of data.
+XML documents store data in plain text format, making it relatively easy to harness XML data without very specialised knowledge or tools.
+But the structure of XML demands techniques for pinpointing content within it.

 > ## XML and HTML
 >
-> Note that HTML and XML have a very similar structure, which is why XPath and CSS selectors can be used almost interchangeably to
+> HTML and XML have a very similar structure, which is why XPath and CSS selectors can be used almost interchangeably to
 > navigate both HTML and XML documents.
-> In a loose sense, HTML is like a particular dialect of XML.
 >
 {: .callout}